odan/odan.github.io/_posts/2020-04-05-slim4-multiple-pdo-database-connections.md

 }
 ```

-Please note: If you don't like the class name `PDO2`, just give it a more specific name.
+If you don't like the class name `PDO2`, just give it a more specific name.

 ## Autowired objects